behrouzz/gaiadr3/README.md

 4  4116903625596305536  266.321399 -22.651430
 ```

-For ease of use, I have created some shortcut keywods which begin with '@'.
+For ease of use, I have created some shortcut keywords which begin with '@'.
 Currently, they are:

 * @MT : Main Table (gaiadr3.gaia_source)
 * @LT : Lite Table (gaiadr3.gaia_source_lite)